 - Add a correction factor to the PeakTrace quality score values (i.e. add 3 to every Q value in the Q17 to Q27 range).
-This way when you are comparing KB to PeakTrace predicted quality score counts you are making an apples-to-apples comparison.
-The downside of this approach is that PeakTrace would then overcall all the bases in the Q20 to Q30 range.
+This way when we are comparing KB to PeakTrace predicted quality score counts we are making an apples-to-apples comparison.
+The downside of this approach is that PeakTrace would then overcall all the bases in the Q17 to Q27 range.

-- Subtract a correction factor from the KB quality score values (i.e. minus 3 from every Q value in the Q20 to Q30 range).
+- Subtract a correction factor from the KB quality score values (i.e. minus 3 from every Q value in the Q17 to Q27 range).
 The downside of this approach is the reported Q20+ count would not match any external count, breaking downstream scripts and analysis.

-- Set the comparison (good base improvement) so that it takes into account KB’s overcalling.
-This way a trace would be accurately identified as being improved by PeakTrace (i.e. have more real Q20+ bases), despite having fewer predicted Q20+ bases.
+- Set the comparison (good base improvement) such that it takes into account KB’s overcalling.
+Using this approach a .ab1 file would be accurately identified as being improved by PeakTrace (i.e. have more real Q20+ bases), despite having fewer predicted Q20+ bases.

 While none of these three approaches are ideal (the ideal would be for ABI to correct KB’s overcalling), the third approach is the least disruptive.
 Our analysis has identified −30 as the equivalence point for comparisons between KB and PeakTrace basecalled traces (i.e. a PeakTrace trace with ~30 fewer predicted Q20+ has as many real Q20+ bases as the original KB trace).
 Because we wish to be conservative, we have set the default for good base improvement to be −20 so that only traces that are improved by at least 10 real Q20+ bases are accepted.
 You can be even more conservative than the default value and set the good base improvement as high as −10 without getting charged for non-improved traces, however, any higher than this will result in you being charged.